shakeel-faiz/FF/01Jan-22/06-fig-xfig.md

 Xfig supports exporting drawings to various file formats, including EPS (Encapsulated PostScript), PDF, PNG, and others.
 This allows users to share their creations in different formats.

+## About WinFIG

+WinFIG is a vector graphics editor for Windows that supports the FIG file format.
+WinFIG is designed to provide a user-friendly environment for creating and editing vector graphics.
+It is specifically designed for Microsoft Windows operating systems.
+WinFIG uses and supports the FIG file format for saving and opening drawings.
+FIG files can store information about various graphical elements such as shapes, text, and more.
+Users can use WinFIG to draw various shapes, lines, curves, text, and other graphical elements.
+Additionally, it may offer features for manipulating and arranging these elements within the drawing.

 ## How to open FIG file?

 FIG files can be opened or referenced using the following programs.

 - Xfig (Free) for Linux
+- WinFIG (Paid) for (Windows, Mac, Linux)

 ## References
 * [Xfig](https://en.wikipedia.org/wiki/Xfig)